Wayne-Mai/EgoLoc/readme.md

 ```

 2. If you have followed the previous steps to get `vq2d_val(test)_vq3d_peak_clip.json` and `data/precomputed/all_val_test_pose.json`, you can now go to [Evaluation and test](##Evaluation_and_test).

+### Start from our preprocessed data
+We have extracted the depth map of required frames we need in inference in `data/clips_frames`, you can skip the installation of DPT if you have downloaded the frames nad depth maps in our drive.

 ## Evaluation and Test